waggingtail-dev/package-apple-gsx/README.md

 Invoking the /authenticate/token API too often – for example, invoking it before every API call, or invoking it every 5 minutes regardless of invalidity – could result in unexpected behavior from GSX, especially when a high rate of invocation is generated as a result.
 ```

-In other words, if you have already authenticated and calling an API method you get an `UnauthorizedException` instead,
+In other words, if you have already authenticated and calling an API method throws an `UnauthorizedException` instead,
 call `$gsx->authenticate()->token()` with no parameters or passing the `expired` token,
 this will refresh the token.
 If you still get an `UnauthorizedException`, you need to get a new activation token and
 pass it to `$gsx->authenticate()->token('activation-token')`.